RahymCharyyev/Video-Speed-Controller/README.md

 ## :dart: About

 This small project that was created using a course from Wes Bos.
-In this project you can change a speed of palying video in your browser.
+In this project you can change a speed of playing video in your browser.

 ## :rocket: Technologies